oanda/apidocs/sections/reference.md

 Authentication is turned off on our sandbox system (http://api-sandbox.oanda.com)  You don't have to worry about credentials, session tokens, OAuth, etc.  Just make your requests and enjoy the API.

+##Rate Limiting

+Client is allowed to have no more than 4 requests per second on average, with bursts of no more than 5 requests.
+Excess requests will be delayed on our server.

 <!--
 OANDA's API uses the [OAuth 2.0 protocol](http://tools.ietf.org/html/draft-ietf-oauth-v2-12).
 A successful authentication flow results in the application obtaining a user access token which can be used to make requests to OANDA's APIs.